Muncaster Castle: The Luck of Muncaster

-After the Battle of Towton in 1461, according to tradition, Henry VI fled to Muncaster Castle where Sir John Pennington sheltered him.
+After the Battle of Hexham in 1464, according to tradition, Henry VI fled to Muncaster Castle where Sir John Pennington sheltered him.
 Henry gave Sir John a Venetian glass drinking bowl, with a wish: "As long as this bowl remains unriven, Penningtons from Muncaster never shall be driven".
 The glass, which is still intact, and still at the castle, is now known as "The Luck of Muncaster".

 Tom Fool

-Each year the castle recruits its own jester in the culmination of a competition that celebrates the art of tomfoolery.
-The last jester, named Thomas Skelton, whose full-length portrait hangs at the castle, is believed to be the original Tom Fool, who is often said to have inspired Shakespeare's Fool in King Lear.
+A medieval jester, Thomas Skelton was employed by the Penningtons and is reputed to be the original 'Tom Fool' and the inspiration for King Lear's fool.
+His portrait hangs in the castle, which depicts him holding his will.
 Legend has it that Skelton was enlisted by Wild Will of Whitbeck to behead a carpenter's son, Dick, a servant at the castle, who was an unwanted suitor of his betrothed, Helwise Pennington, the unmarried daughter of Sir Alan Pennington.
 He is rumoured to have said, "There, I have hid Dick’s head under a heap of shavings; and he will not find that so easily, when he awakes, as he did my shillings."

+Events

+Skelton is commemorated in an annual jesting competition held at the castle.
+The music festival Krankenhaus is held here.
+In 2025 it featured the Lovely Eggs and Sea Power.
+Muncaster hosts the Muncaster Castle parkrun 5k every Saturday morning.